<!-- Google Tag Manager (noscript) -->

 Against this backdrop, many mature private credit funds are approaching, or even exceeding, their initial terms.
 This presents both pressure and opportunity for GPs and their LPs to identify and implement appropriate solutions to maximise value and optimise liquidity from their portfolios.

-One such solution that has emerged in private equity (PE) and may gain more traction in private credit is the continuation fund.
+One such solution that has emerged in private equity (PE) and is gaining more traction in private credit is the continuation fund.
 That is, a secondary transaction whereby a GP transfers a portfolio of assets from an existing fund (or, possibly, funds) to a new fund, with the participation of one or more secondary buyers who provide liquidity to the LPs of the existing fund(s) and commit new capital to the new fund.
 The GP typically continues to manage the portfolio under a revised fee and carried interest structure, and may also reinvest in the new vehicle by way of GP co-investment some of the carried interest (net of tax) crystallised as a result of the secondary transaction.

 Example structure of a continuation fund